MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-behavior.md

 ## Enable upstream behavior

 > [!NOTE]
-> Only feed owners are allowed to enable/disable upstream override.
+> Only feed owners are allowed to enable/disable upstream behavior.
 See [Feed permissions](../feeds/feed-permissions.md) for more details.

-To enable the new upstream override, select a package from within your feed then select the toggle button to **Allow external sourced versions**.
+To enable the new upstream behavior, select a package from within your feed then select the toggle button to **Allow external sourced versions**.

 :::image type="content" source="media\allow-external-sourced-versions.png" alt-text="Allow external sourced versions toggle button":::